Chat with us, powered by LiveChat Alcohol Detox in South Carolina: Stages, Medications, and What to Expect - SC Addiction Treatment

 The three stages of alcohol detoxification are explained below:

-- Evaluation: The first stage involves a comprehensive assessment of the individual’s medical and psychological condition to determine the severity of alcohol dependence.
-Healthcare providers conduct physical exams, laboratory tests, and interviews to identify co-occurring disorders or complications that impact detox.
-This process ensures a personalized treatment plan tailored to the patient’s specific needs.
+The first stage involves a complete assessment of your medical and mental health to determine the severity of alcohol dependence.
+This process ensures a personalized treatment plan tailored to the patient’s needs.
 The evaluation occurs within the first 24 hours of admission.

 Common symptoms identified during evaluation include:

-According to a study by the Substance Abuse and Mental Health Services Administration (SAMHSA) titled “TIP 45: Detoxification and Substance Abuse Treatment”, published in the U.S. Department of Health and Human Services (2015), “a thorough evaluation helps determine the appropriate level of detoxification care needed to ensure patient safety and comfort.”
+According to a study by the Substance Abuse and Mental Health Services Administration (SAMHSA) titled “TIP 45: Detoxification and Substance Abuse Treatment”, a thorough evaluation helps determine the appropriate level of detoxification care needed to ensure patient safety and comfort.”

 Symptoms managed during stabilization include:

-According to a study by the American Society of Addiction Medicine (ASAM) titled “Alcohol Withdrawal Management: Clinical Practice Guidelines”, published in the Journal of Addiction Medicine (2020), “effective stabilization measures, including medication-assisted therapy and continuous monitoring, reduce the risk of severe withdrawal complications such as seizures and delirium tremens.”
+According to a study by the American Society of Addiction Medicine (ASAM) titled “Alcohol Withdrawal Management: Clinical Practice Guidelines”, effective stabilization measures, including medication-assisted therapy and continuous monitoring, reduce the risk of severe withdrawal complications such as seizures and delirium tremens.

 The steps involved in entry for treatment include: